fetchai/agents-aea/docs/index.md

 ### What is not an AEA

-* Any <a href="https://en.wikipedia.org/wiki/Software_agent" target="_blank">agent</a>: AEAs' purpose is to generate economic value in a multi-stakeholder environment with competing incentives between agents.
+- Any <a href="https://en.wikipedia.org/wiki/Software_agent" target="_blank">agent</a>: AEAs' purpose is to generate economic value in a multi-stakeholder environment with competing incentives between agents.
 They represent humans, organisations or objects.
-* APIs or sensors which do not have agency.
+- APIs or sensors which do not have agency.
-* <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">Smart contracts</a> which do not display any proactiveness and are purely reactive to external requests (=contract calls and transactions).
+- <a href="https://en.wikipedia.org/wiki/Smart_contract" target="_blank">Smart contracts</a> which do not display any proactivity and are purely reactive to external requests (=contract calls and transactions).
-* <a href="https://en.wikipedia.org/wiki/Artificial_general_intelligence" target="_blank">Artificial General Intelligence (AGI)</a>.
+- <a href="https://en.wikipedia.org/wiki/Artificial_general_intelligence" target="_blank">Artificial General Intelligence (AGI)</a>.
 AEAs can have a very narrow, goal directed focus involving some economic gain and can have a very simple logic.

 !!! note
     In the rest of the documentation, unless specified otherwise, we use the terms AEA and agent interchangeably to refer to AEA as defined above.